US-China 'tech war': AI sparks first battle in Middle East – DW – 09/30/2023

 Just over a month ago, a leading US technology firm made a rather mysterious announcement.

-Nvidia, which produces the world's most advanced computer chips — the small silicon cards needed to run everything from supercomputers to modern cars and cellphones — said the US government was restricting the export of its most advanced chips to "some Middle Eastern countries."
+Nvidia, which produces the world's most advanced computer chips — the small silicon cards needed to run everything from supercomputers to modern cars and cellphones — said the United States government was restricting the export of its most advanced chips to "some Middle Eastern countries."

 Nvidia did not say which countries were affected or why.
 But for many observers, it was a sign the "tech war" between China and the US had arrived in the Middle East.